MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Teams/stream-classification-in-call-quality-dashboard.md

 ms.custom:
 - Optimization
-description: 了解如何在 Microsoft Teams 和 Skype for Business Online 的呼叫质量仪表板中进行流质量分类。 ms.openlocfilehash: 47658f0ce2b2860ce4dc7275c90b962f4e17968f ms.sourcegitcommit: 9acf2f80cbd55ba2ff6aab034757cc053287485f ms.translationtype: MT
+description: 了解如何在 Microsoft Teams 和 Skype for Business Online 的呼叫质量仪表板中进行流质量分类。 ms.openlocfilehash: 43c3e876b041e8a586b43d21f049731e3450a1a4 ms.sourcegitcommit: dd37c12a0312270955755ab2826adcfbae813790 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 09/25/2018
+ms.lasthandoff: 10/04/2018
-ms.locfileid: "25018788"
+ms.locfileid: "25374322"
 ---
 # <a name="stream-classification-in-call-quality-dashboard"></a>通话质量仪表板中的流分类

-呼叫质量仪表板 (CQD) 的 Microsoft 团队和 Skype 业务 online 使您能够获得见解进行业务服务使用的 Microsoft 团队和 Skype 的呼叫的质量。 本主题提供有关媒体流质量分类的详细信息。 若要了解有关 CQD 以及如何启用它的详细信息，请参阅[打开和使用呼叫质量仪表板](turning-on-and-using-call-quality-dashboard.md)。
+The Call Quality Dashboard (CQD) for Microsoft Teams and Skype for Business Online allows you to gain insights into the quality of calls made using Microsoft Teams and Skype for Business services.
+This topic provides detailed information about the quality classification of media streams.
+To learn more about CQD and how to enable it, see [Turning on and using Call Quality Dashboard](turning-on-and-using-call-quality-dashboard.md).

 ## <a name="classifier-definitions"></a>分类器定义

-基于可用关键质量度量的值，CQD 中的流被分类为“好”、“差”或“未经分类”。 下表显示了用于流分类的指标和条件。 可以使用 CQD 的 "Poor Due To" 维度来了解哪个指标导致分类为“差”。 参阅[呼叫质量仪表板中提供的维度和度量](dimensions-and-measures-available-in-call-quality-dashboard.md)，了解更多关于这些维度的信息。
+Streams in CQD are classified as good, poor, or unclassified based on the values of the available key quality metrics.
+The metrics and conditions used to classify stream are shown in the tables below.
+CQD's "Poor Due To" dimensions can be used to understand which metric is responsible for a poor classification.
+See [Dimensions and measures available in Call Quality Dashboard](dimensions-and-measures-available-in-call-quality-dashboard.md) for more information on these dimensions.

 ### <a name="audio-classifier"></a>音频分类器